 AWG retailers are no different and some of them are doing a great job of reflecting their place in the community on their Facebook, Twitter and Instagram.

 It’s definitely more helpful to sound less like you’re bragging if you have multiple store locations and you can congratulate just one store or manager from a page that represents multiple locations.

 Hofbauer cited one idea that was shared by an individual who took a survey co-sponsored by Aptaris.
-The participant suggested that local grocers send personal friend requests to shoppers in their areas through neighborhood pages.
+The participant suggested that local grocers send personal friend requests to shoppers in their areas through neighborhood pages and medicines through the website.
 Hofbauer made the point that people like to know the owners of local businesses and they might be more willing to follow a grocery store on social media after they get a personal friend request from the owner.